might-guy106/telugu-HWR-with-confidence-calibration/README.md

 # Telugu Handwriting Recognition with Confidence Calibration

 This repository contains an end-to-end system for Telugu handwritten word recognition with confidence calibration.
 The system supports multiple model architectures (CRNN and PARSeq) and various confidence estimation techniques.
+It includes a web interface for interactive demonstrations.

 ## Project Structure